Like with us adults, toddlers should also have a comfy pillow to get a good night’s sleep.

 Unlike GOTS and GOLS, which are meant to certify if a pillow is organic and safe, Oeke-Tex certifications can be granted to all kinds of material.

 As long as the material is chemical-free, it will be a step closer to getting this certification.
 This means that synthetic materials like polyester can also be Oeko-Tex certified!

 A standard toddler pillow has a size of 13 x 18 inches.
 You’ll find that most toddler pillows are sized this way.

 Although, some toddler pillows are a bit larger or a bit smaller than the standard size.

-You might be wondering if the size of the pillow really matters.
+You might be wondering if the size of the organic pillow really matters.
 When it comes to the PROPER SLEEP of your child, having an appropriate pillow size is important.

 If a pillow is too big or too small, your child’s head, back, and spine won’t get the proper support for a comfortable sleep.

 A few inches from the standard size should be fine.
 Just make sure that they’re still comfortable and give the right firmness to your little one.